Beauté du Siècle

 Timeless and Ellips are two other Hennessy cognacs that should not be left unmentioned.
 They look very much alike: both are in a beautifully designed crystal bottle, designed by Thomas Bastide of the Baccarat firm; and both are just a little bit high in percentage of alcohol: 43,5%.
 The Timeless came in 1999 and pretends to stand for past and present of the company.
 It is a blend made of eleven different eaux-de-vie.

 When they first appeared on the market their prices were roughly the same: Timeless $14.000 and Ellipse $13.000.
-Timeless came with an unusual packaging and with a stopper; Ellipse did not.
+Timeless came with an unusual packaging and with a stopper; Ellipse just with the stopper, but packages in a grey box.

 First two are Timeless, the other two are Ellipse.